 Since the passage of the 2005 Bankruptcy Laws, filing for bankruptcy has become an even more complex and taxing process than it was before.
 It is imperative that you have an attorney who is experienced and knowledgeable of these changes, and who can work with you to get through the bankruptcy process.
 Scott Lyons and Louis Lyons are just such attorneys for you.

 The main advantage of Chapter 13 Bankruptcy is that it provides stability.
 You simply make a monthly payment based on your earnings and the amount of property you have.
 By filing for Chapter 13, you can do the following:

-The main advantages of Chapter 7 Bankruptcy is that it eliminates a massive amount of your debt in a limited amount of time.
+The main advantages of Chapter 7 Bankruptcy are that it eliminates a massive amount of your debt in a limited amount of time.
 Chapter 7 Bankruptcy is a relatively quick and straightforward process, that generally takes a few months from start to finish.
 By filing Chapter 7 Bankruptcy, you can do the following:

 If you are in severe financial straits, it is important to consult with an attorney to determine whether bankruptcy is a good option for you, or whether there are better non-bankruptcy alternatives.
 Every person's case is different and needs the particular attention that a seasoned attorney can provide.
 At the office of Scott Lyons, Attorney at Law, we work with our clients to provide them the best advice and ensure that they make the most beneficial choices to address their financial problems.